-Dry Skin: Take Care of Your Skin with These Prevention Tips
+Dry Skin: Take Care of Your Skin with These prevention dry skin care tips

 Ugh, dry skin.
 Nobody wants it, really.
 Unfortunately, dry skin is common, especially during cold winter months.
 Why so?
 That’s because your skin does not only have to deal with the cold biting weather outside, but must also survive the onslaught of moisture-draining central heating systems.
 The bad news is, while the weather is to blame for making your skin miserably dry and flaky, it’s just one of the many aggressors your skin needs to combat with.
 Let’s find out more about dry skin, why your skin is feeling a little (or annoyingly) dry and ways to bring back the smoothness and moisture it needs.